EnnyWonderer/7MU011-UW1/Blog.md

 https://cycling74.com/forums/multi-colors-in-a-kslider

 This could have almost made my whole project futile and become 1 simple object.
 However, the kslider has limitations which wouldn't allow for 1 possible colour at a time.
 Crises averted!

+Due to my clumbsyness I managed to blow the strip LED's days before it was to be handed in.... what rubs salt into the would is that I was finally managing to work the Serialports to take the information correctly.. looks like im going to have to focus on building it theoretically with the maxpatch